 Many of these functions are related to one another as well.
 For example, water follows ions via an osmotic gradient, so mechanisms that alter sodium levels or sodium retention in the renal system will alter water retention levels as well.

 Organs of the Renal System

 Kidneys are the most complex and critical part of the urinary system.
 The primary function of the kidneys is to maintain a stable internal environment (homeostasis) for optimal cell and tissue metabolism.
-The kidneys have extensive blood supply via the renal arteries which leave the kidneys via the renal vein.
+The kidneys have an extensive blood supply from the renal arteries that leave the kidneys via the renal vein.

-Kidneys play a very large role in human osmoregulation by regulating the amount of water reabsorbed from glomerular filtrate in kidney tubules, which is controlled by hormones such as antidiuretic hormone (ADH), renin, aldosterone, and angiotensin I and II.
-A basic example is that a decrease in water concentration of blood is detected by osmoreceptors in hypothalamus, which stimulates ADH release from pituitary gland to increase the permeability of the wall of the collecting ducts and tubules in the nephrons.
-Therefore a large proportion of water is reabsorbed from fluid to prevent a fair proportion of water from being excreted.
+A basic example is that a decrease in water concentration of blood is detected by osmoreceptors in the hypothalamus, which stimulates ADH release from the pituitary gland to increase the permeability of the wall of the collecting ducts and tubules in the nephrons.
+Therefore, a large proportion of water is reabsorbed from fluid to prevent a fair proportion of water from being excreted.

 The extent of blood volume and blood pressure regulation facilitated by the kidneys is a complex process.
 Besides ADH secretion, the renin-angiotensin feedback system is critically important to maintain blood volume and blood pressure homeostasis.

 Want access to quizzes, flashcards,

 highlights, and more?

 Access the full feature set for this content in a self-guided course!